COMMITTEE ON THE RIGHTS OF THE CHILD:

 - Organizing a

 a group of children and young persons.
-Governments, children and other actors will meet in September 2021 to discuss the rights of children, adolescents and teenagers who are separated from their families.
+Governments, children and other actors will meet on 16-17 September 2021 to discuss the rights of children, adolescents and teenagers who are separated from their families.

 - Regularly making